Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_4.md

 While the substitution method may be the easiest to grasp on a conceptual level, there are other methods of solution available to us.
 One such method is the so-called _addition_ method, whereby equations are added to one another for the purpose of canceling variable terms.

-Let\'s take our two-variable system used to demonstrate the substitution method:
+Let's take our two-variable system used to demonstrate the substitution method:

 ![](media/11068.png){ #fig:11068 width=75% }

 One of the most-used rules of algebra is that you may perform any arithmetic operation you wish to an equation so long as you do it _equally to both sides_.
-With reference to addition, this means we may add any quantity we wish to both sides of an equation \-- so long as its the _same_ quantity \-- without altering the truth of the equation.
+With reference to addition, this means we may add any quantity we wish to both sides of an equation --- so long as its the _same_ quantity --- without altering the truth of the equation.

 An option we have, then, is to add the corresponding sides of the equations together to form a new equation.
-Since each equation is an expression of equality (the same quantity on either side of the `=` sign), adding the left-hand side of one equation to the left-hand side of the other equation is valid so long as we add the two equations\' right-hand sides together as well.
+Since each equation is an expression of equality (the same quantity on either side of the `=` sign), adding the left-hand side of one equation to the left-hand side of the other equation is valid so long as we add the two equations' right-hand sides together as well.
 In our example equation set, for instance, we may add `x + y` to `2x - y`, and add `24` and `-6` together as well to form a new equation.
 What benefit does this hold for us?
 Examine what happens when we do this to our example equation set:

 ![](media/11082.png){ #fig:11082 width=75% }